hao441/hao441/README.md

 **A full-stack developer.**

-🌱 I’m currently learning Angular
+🌱 I’m currently learning Kotlin

 🌏 I want to deploy technology that shapes the future.